rerun-io/rerun/CODE_STYLE.md

 * The code should only panic if there is a bug in the code.
 * Never ignore an error: either pass it on, or log it.
 * Handle each error exactly once.
 If you log it, don't pass it on.
 If you pass it on, don't log it.

+Strive to encode code invariants and contracts in the type system as much as possible.
+So if a vector cannot be empty, consider using [`vec1`](https://crates.io/crates/vec1).
+[Parse, don’t validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).

+Some contracts cannot be enforced using the type system.
+In those cases you should explicitly enforce them using `assert` (self-documenting code) and in documentation (if it is part of a public API).

 ### Log levels